helm/helm/docs/charts_hooks.md

 When a helm release, that uses a hook, is being updated, it is possible that the hook resource might already exist in the cluster.
 In such circumstances, by default, helm will fail trying to install the hook resource with an `"... already exists"` error.

 A common reason why the hook resource might already exist is that it was not deleted following use on a previous install/upgrade.
 There are, in fact, good reasons why one might want to keep the hook: for example, to aid manual debugging in case something went wrong.
-In this case, the recommended way of ensuring subsequent attemps to create the hook do not fail is to define a `"hook-delete-policy"` that can handle this: `"helm.sh/hook-delete-policy": "before-hook-creation"`.
+In this case, the recommended way of ensuring subsequent attempts to create the hook do not fail is to define a `"hook-delete-policy"` that can handle this: `"helm.sh/hook-delete-policy": "before-hook-creation"`.
 This hook annotation causes any existing hook to be removed, before the new hook is installed.

-If it is preferred to actually delete the hook after each use (rather than have to handle it on a subsequent use, as shown above), then this can be achived using a delete policy of `"helm.sh/hook-delete-policy": "hook-succeeded,hook-failed"`.
+If it is preferred to actually delete the hook after each use (rather than have to handle it on a subsequent use, as shown above), then this can be achieved using a delete policy of `"helm.sh/hook-delete-policy": "hook-succeeded,hook-failed"`.